 Key Ingredient Supplier of Silica Sand in Northern California

-The G3 Byron sand mine in east Contra Costa County has supplied key raw materials to the northern California glass manufacturing, construction, building materials, and landscaping industries since the 1960s.
-In 2011, G3 Enterprises acquired the mine as part of its broader strategy to support the wine and spirits industry.
-The G3 Byron plant operates 365 days/year, providing reliable service and superior products from our mine near Brentwood and Tracy.
-We recently expanded the mine to include the EVO Quarry.
+The G3 Byron silica sand mine in east Contra Costa County supplies key raw materials to the northern California glass manufacturing, construction, building materials, recreation (turf fields and sport arenas), and landscaping industries.
+Opened in the 1960s and acquired by G3 Enterprises in 2011, we operate 365 days/year, providing reliable service and superior products to customers across the Bay Area and Northern California.WATCH EVO QUARRY VIDEO

-G3 Byron sand originates from the Domengine geologic formation, a 50-million-year-old marine deposit accessible only in the San Francisco Bay Area.
-G3 Byron sand is the only commercially available feldspathic sand in Northern California.
+G3 Byron sand is 100% natural and originates from the Domengine geologic formation, a 50-million-year-old marine deposit accessible only in the San Francisco Bay Area.
+Our sand is the only commercially available feldspathic sand in Northern California.
 Its unique chemistry is ideal for glass manufacturing, construction, and landscaping.

 G3 Byron sand is water-washed to remove residual clay and other contaminants, then kiln-dried and dry screened to produce a variety of specialized products.
 G3 Byron sand is white, flowable, ideal for use in ballpark turf (natural and artificial surfaces), golf course top dressing and bunkers, commercial/industrial applications (grout, flooring surfaces, sand blast media), water filtration media, horse arena footing, and utility pipe trench bedding.

-We offer two primary mixtures: fine and coarse grade sand.
-Our fine sand ranges in size from coarse sand (20 mesh) to fine sand (60 to 200 mesh).
+We offer several different sand blends ranging in size from coarse sand (20 mesh) to fine sand (60 to 200 mesh).
 Our fine sand is ideal for glass manufacturing, mortar, surface coatings, horse arenas, and volleyball courts.
-Our coarse sand ranges in size from 20 to 30 mesh and is ideal for turf applications, trench backfill, and water well packing where high water permeability is important.
+Our coarse sand is ideal for turf applications, trench backfill, and water well packing where high water permeability is important.
 We can also prepare unique blends for large projects.
 Sand is sold in bulk or 3,000lb super sacks.